 A Few CPR-Related Statistics

 Each year, the ambulance service responds to around 60,000 suspected cases of cardiac arrest.

 According to NHS England, resuscitation is attempted in fewer than half of those cases (around 28,000 in 2014).
 This disparity mainly resulted from the casualty already being dead for a period of time or because no-one had attempted CPR before the emergency services arrived.
 In both cases, there was no chance of reviving the casualty, so no CPR was attempted.

-Even when resuscitation is attempted by ambulance service, fewer than 10% survive long enough to leave hospital alive.
+Even when ambulance staff do attempt resuscitation, fewer than 10% survive long enough to leave hospital alive.

-A study run between 2006 and 2012 suggests that training more bystanders & increasing community use of defibrillators will at least double that survival rate, saving thousands of lives each year.
+A team led by Marieke Blom ran a study between 2006 and 2012 investigating survival after out-of-hospital cardiac arrests.
+It suggested that training more bystanders & increasing community use of defibrillators will at least double the expected survival rate.
+They estimated that doing so could save thousands of lives each year.
 Encouragingly, over the course of the study, out-of-hospital defibrillator use increased by nearly 300%.
-That in turn reduced the average time to defibrillation from 9.9 minutes to 8 minutes (source: Blom, MT et al, 2014).
+That in turn reduced the average time to defibrillation from 9.9 minutes to 8 minutes.

 And we do need to increase the numbers of bystanders who are happy to perform CPR.
 A BHF poll in 2014 found that 46% of people would be reluctant to help out for fear of causing harm.
 22% also said they wouldn't help because of a fear of being sued and over 40% said they simply lacked the skills to be able to help.